Ever commissioned a service only to realize later that it wasn’t what you needed?

 When Advisory Service Model Makes the Most Sense

 The advisory service model is sharp and acute: its result is a set of guidelines and steps you should take to achieve the desired outcome (e.g. migrate to a new ERP system within 6 months).

 However, even the best advisory will fall flat if your company does not have the “muscle” for implementing the proposed changes.

-To gain the most benefits from IT advisory you should:
+To gain the most benefits from IT advisory service model you should:

 - Have strong support and engagement on a c-suite level